jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

     python3: can't open file '.../pumping_python/magic/src/magic.py': [Errno 2] No such file or directory

-  the computer cannot find the program_ because it does not exist.
+  the computer cannot find the program_ because it does not exist, yet

 * I make a child folder_ in the ``magic`` directory_ for the program_